Representation of fermions in the Pati-Salam model: Introduction

 The original fermions representation in the Pati-Salam model \cite{Pati:1974yy} includes only two families of quarks and leptons.
 In this paper, however, we suggest a representation of fermions in the Pati-Salam model comprising all three families of quark and lepton states as the eigenstates of Lagrangians.
-We discuss the new physics of semi-leptonic processes and neutral bosons transported beyond SM flavor changing neutral currents (FCNCs), based on the representation of fermions.
-We also present a possible construction of the CKM and PMNS matrices based on this representationof fermions.
+We discuss the fermion-antifermion-boson vertices new physics of semi-leptonic processes transpoted by $X$ bosons and beyond standard model flavor changing neutral currents (FCNCs) processes transported by neutral bosons $Y$, based on the novel representation of fermions.
+We also present a possible construction of the CKM and PMNS matrices based on this representation of fermions.
 Finally, we illustrate an effective total Lagrangian density for this model.